EliotCho/musicDownloader/README.md

 Note:\
 Render isn't working at the moment, recommend to clone to repo and try in your local.\
+When a music is downloaded, it will have random download file and a music file.\
+Delete the download file, that one doesn't work, trying to figure out how to make it not happen.\
+Music file will be downloaded and date of download being when the music is uploaded (not current date and time of when it happened, tyring to figure this out too).\

 <br>
 Music downloader.
 This is only made for educational purpose only.\
 Use to download youtube videos in various format (m4a, aac, mp3, mp4) and kbps.